oscarm524/Python_Programming_for_Data_Science/README.md

 ## Data Visualization

-This notebook cover the following tasks using matplotlib:
+This notebook covers the following tasks using matplotlib:

     - How to create a simple plot
     - Histogram